 - “Thousands of men said yes.
 Are you ready to try the latest in skin care?
 Money back guarantee.
 [Hyperlink]”

 - “30% of species face extinction.
 Help us make sure your children don’t grow up in a world without these magnificent creatures.
 [Hyperlink]”

 - “[Newspaper name], because you also want to know what is happening in your own region.
 Sign up for a free trial week.
 [Hyperlink]”

 - “80% of dentists recommend [toothpaste X] for sensitive teeth.
 Click here to receive your free tube of paste.
 [Hyperlink]”

 Just like with all marketing tools, it holds true for SMS that you must have the courage to experiment.
-By analysing the data of your SMS campaigns, you will get to know your audience better and find out what messages are most effective in influencing behaviour.
-CM’s Marketing Campaigns with built in analytics now makes it easier than ever before to target, reach and convert your audience.
-Curious?
-Give it a try!
+By analyzing the data of your SMS campaigns, you will get to know your audience better and find out what messages are most effective in influencing behavior.